Supreme-Ed/Blocky-Math-Champ/DEBUG_SCREEN_BLANKING.md

 3. React/Babylon effect overlap may be causing a fleeting empty scene.

 ### Next Steps (Fix Plan)

+**[COMPLETION NOTE – 2025-04-23]**
+All next steps have been completed.
+The double-buffering and pointer observer logic are now robust, and the scene blanking issue is resolved.
+No further steps are required unless new issues arise.

 - Refactor pointer observer logic: create it once per scene, clean up only on unmount.
 - In cube update logic, hide old cubes (`isVisible=false`) before creating new ones.
 Only dispose old cubes after new cubes are confirmed visible and a render has occurred.
 - Add a warning log if mesh count drops below 3 in any frame.